Release date: 6/22/2021

 During the initial return to the Opera House, inclusive of all Tosca performances, San Francisco Opera has enacted the following policies which the Company will continue to monitor and evolve.
 For complete details and updates, visit sfopera.com/safetyfirst.

-- Upon entry, patrons will be required to show proof of full vaccination (defined as two weeks after final shot) or a negative COVID-19 PCR test taken within 72 hours of performance or antigen test taken within 1 day of performance (paper or electronic/photo documentation), along with a photo ID.
+- Upon entry, patrons will be required to show proof of full vaccination (defined as two weeks after final shot; paper or electronic/photo documentation).

-- All patrons—including those who have received a COVID-19 vaccine—will be required to wear a face mask while attending performances.
+- All patrons will be required to wear a face mask while attending performances.

 - Safety protocols include enhanced cleaning practices and availability of hand sanitizer stations throughout the building.
 Ventilation systems in the War Memorial Opera House meet Center for Disease Control (CDC) guidelines.
 All front-of-house and backstage employees will follow rigorous safety protocols including a vaccination requirement.

-- The Box Office will seat one production at a time and use buffer seats (keeping one seat free between parties).
+- The Box Office will seat one production at a time.

 - Tickets must be purchased in advance either by phone or online; at this time, tickets are not available for in-person purchase.